kevgo/kevgo/README.md

-Hi from **@kevgo**! 👋 Here are some open-source tools I made with ❤️ to automate boring and repetitive activities around software development.
+Hi from **@kevgo**! 👋 Here are some open-source tools I made with ❤️ to automate yak shaving around software development.
 I hope you find some of them useful for your own work! 🙏

 - [Git Town](https://github.com/git-town/git-town) synchronizes and manages Git